East and Southeast Asia

 Available to students classed as Home students for fees purposes:

 • Awards of £1,000.
-Students from low-income households and meet one of the Global Opportunities team's widening participation criteria will be prioritised.
+Students from low-income households who meet the Global Opportunities team's widening participation eligibility criteria will be prioritised.
 Please note a limited number of awards are available.

 Please visit the FAQs Finance section for further information on the Global Opportunities team's widening participation criteria.